-Also referred to as a mother, baby, or kombucha culture.
+Kombucha is often referred to as a SCOBY.
+It is also known as a mother, baby, or kombucha culture.

-You might have heard people talking about kombucha and heard someone mention the word scoby.
+You might have heard people talking about kombucha and mention of the word scoby.
 The scoby is the living bacteria “body” that produces kombucha by converting sweetened tea into healthy acids that nourish the body.

-The kombucha scoby grows to cover the surface of the container it is in creating a barrier that allows for both aerobic and anaerobic fermentation.
+The kombucha scoby grows to cover the surface of the container it is in, creating a barrier that allows for both aerobic and anaerobic fermentation.
 It is important to use a cloth or paper cover when brewing kombucha so that oxygen is able to circulate and process through the surface layer of the scoby.
-Note a fine knit cloth works best in avoiding contamination such as a coffee filter or a paper towel.
-Loose knit cloths and linens allow for debris and or insects to enter into your brew .
-Read more about SCOBYS and how to have an endless supply of kombucha
+A fine-knit cloth (for example, a coffee filter or paper towel) works best in avoiding contamination.
+Loose-knit cloths and linens allow for debris and insects to enter into your brew .
+Read more about SCOBYS and how to have an endless supply of kombucha: Click Here SCOBY HOTEL